mhio/node-largs/README.md

 Simple command line argument configuration and parsing with minimal dependencies.

-The API has a similar feel to Yargs but no where near as extensive.
+The API has a similar feel to [Yargs](http://yargs.js.org/) but largs has a limited feature set.

 Requires Node 6+